namberino/nimble/README.md

-# NIMBLE: Nam's Interpreted Modular Basic Language Engine
+# The NIMBLE Programming Language

-This is the source code for my NIMBLE programming language's interpreter
+NIMBLE (Nam's Interpreted Modular Basic Language Engine) is a dynamically typed, interpreted programming language.
+This is the source code for the NIMBLE interpreter

 For documentation on the language, visit the [doc](doc/) directory